-Students in bachelor’s in sociology programs learn research skills that enable them to conduct research on their own (i.e., independent study) or in faculty-led research projects, if available for online students.
+Students in bachelor’s in sociology programs learn research skills that enable them to research on their own (i.e., independent study) or in faculty-led research projects, if available for online students.
 Their research skills span the entire research process, from defining a hypothesis to translating theory into application.

 Critical Thinking Skills

 Students develop their critical thinking skills in both the didactic component and case studies, and these are skills used by sociologists, too.
 Their ability to think fast and critically is useful during research, too, when they must plan the steps and conclude.